docker/docs/docker-cloud/docker-errors-faq.md

 #### Workarounds

-* If you encounter problems with the installation, please try using a different version of Python.
+* If you encounter problems with the installation, please use Python 2.x.

 * Before attempting to run `docker-cloud` in a container with `docker run`, make sure that you [have Linux containers